-5.6.2 Non-Recursive Generation
+4.6.2 Non-Recursive Generation

 In the "non-recursive generation" mode, the Generate button will only attempt to generate the specified SmartDesign.
-This generation can be marked as successful even if a sub-design is un-generated (either never attempted or unsuccessfully attempted).
-An ungenerated component will be annotated with an icon in the Design Hierarchy tab of the Design Explorer.
+This generation can be marked as successful even if a sub-design is ungenerated (either never attempted or unsuccessfully attempted).
+An ungenerated component will be annotated with the icon in the Design Hierarchy tab of the Design Explorer.

-6 Design Navigation Features
+5. Design Navigation Features